aws-samples/eks-security-compromised-cluster-remediation/README.md

 # eks-security-workshop
 ## Scenario
-As a security engineer at Octank, a global conglomerate, you are responsible for overseeing the security of the compute environment.
-This includes the computing resources that have been provisioned in the AWS cloud.
+As a security engineer at Octank, a global conglomerate, you are responsible for protecting their compute environment.
+This includes the virtual machines that have been provisioned in the AWS cloud.

 Octank recently launched a new e-commerce site for selling socks.
-The site, along with all of its dependencies, runs on an EKS cluster in the AWS cloud.
+The site, along with all of its dependencies, runs on an EKS cluster in an AWS VPC.
 The cluster was initially built and configured without your involvement.
-Your manager has asked to you verify that the environment meets Octanks stringent security standards.
+The CISO has asked to you verify that the environment meets Octanks stringent security standards.

-Octank has been an appealing target for hackers in the past because of its popularity with consumers and its enormous wealth.
-You are concerned that the cluster was misconfigured, increasing the probability of a breach.
-You suspect that the cluster has already been compromised.
+Octank has been an appealing target for hackers in the past because of its popularity with consumers.
+You are concerned that the cluster was accidentally misconfigured and you know that Octant can ill-afford a breach.
+While you have no proof at this time, you suspect that the cluster has already been compromised.
 Your job now is to:

 1. Review the security posture of the cluster
-2. Find and isolate the breach
+2. Find and isolate the breach as fast as possible
 3. Formulate a theory about how or why it occurred
 4. Collect evidence for a forensic investigation
 5. Eliminate the threat to the environment